solana-foundation/solana-improvement-documents/proposals/0094-deprecate-executable-meta-update.md

 ## Motivation

 We want to deprecate the usage of *executable* metadata on account for program runtime.
-The new variant of Bpf loader (i.e. V3, V4 etc.) no longer requires *executable* metadata.
+The new variant of bpf loader (i.e. V3, V4 etc.) no longer requires *executable* metadata.
 However, during the program deployment, bpf loader still updates *executable* account metadata, which is not necessary.

-Therefore, as we are migrating to the new Bpf loader, we are going to add a feature to deprecate executable account metadata update during bpf program deployment, so that we can activate the feature and deprecate *executable* metadata in program runtime for the new kinds of Bpf loaders.
+Therefore, as we are migrating to the new bpf loader, we are going to add a feature to deprecate executable account metadata update during bpf program deployment, so that we can activate the feature and deprecate *executable* metadata in program runtime for the new kinds of bpf loaders.

 ## Alternatives Considered